Home

 • Grandson John Heinbaugh was joined in matrimony with Barb.

-Son Bernard Heinbaugh ( ? -1981) was born in (?).
-He married Elaine A. "Kate" Bush (1924-2011), the daughter of Reggie and Ruth (Coughenour) Bush.
-Bernard was a World War II veteran, and a member of the Rockwood School Board for six years.
-They had two daughters -- Bonnie Sechler and Debbie Wagner.
-They were members of the Rockwood United Methodist Church.
-Sadly, Bernard died in 1981.
+Son Bernard Heinbaugh (1923-1981) was born on May 18, 1923 in Rockwood.
+He married Elaine A. "Kate" Bush (1924-2011), the daughter of Reggie L. and Ruth (Coughenour) Bush.
+Together, the couple produced two daughters -- Bonnie Marie Sechler and Debbie Wagner.
+Bernard seerved in the U.S. Navy during World War II.
+He was a member of the Rockwood School Board for six years.
+He attended the Christian and Missionary Alliance Church in Rockwood, and she belonged to the Rockwood United Methodist Church.
+Sadly, Bernard died in Somerset Community Hospital at the age of 58 on Dec.
+8, 1981.
+An obituary was published in the Somerset Daily American.
+Jointly leading his funeral rites were Rev. Steven Forsythe and Rev. Byron Conners.
 Kate outlived him by three decades.
 She passed away at Somerset Hospital on Oct.
 24, 2011, at the age of 87.
+Interment was in the Independent Order of Odd Fellows Cemetery in Rockwood.

 Son Lloyd "Van" Heinbaugh ( ? -2024) was born on (?).
 He was married and circa 1966 lived in Lakewood, OH.
 Their four known children were Leann Heinbaugh, David Heinbaugh, Carol Joy Heinbaugh and Jenifer Heinbaugh.
 Van was a longtime purchasing manager for the Cuyahoga County Public Library in Cleveland, retiring a yearend 2004.
 He attended our 2007 reunion with a daughter.
 In August 2007, he formed a reunion of the Jacob Lloyd Heinbaugh family, held at the Farmers and Threshers Jubilee Building in New Centerville, Somerset County.
 A total of 36 attended the reunion, and a treasury was formed with the net proceeds.
 Sue Ellen Martin agreed to be the family memorabilia collector, such as photographs or keepsakes to be preserved and shared with future generations.
 Sadly, Lloyd passed away in Cleveland on Nov.
 27, 2024.